danjperron/PicoAudioPWM/README.md

 # PicoAudioPWM
-PWM audio on pico with 8KHz up to 22KHz stereo wave file
+PWM audio on pico with 8KHz up to 44.1KHz stereo wave file
-    example of audio output using PWM and DMA right now it works only with wave file at
-    8000 and up to 22000 sample rate , stereo and 16 bits
+    example of audio output using PWM 10 bits and DMA The wave file needs to be stereo and 16 bits.

     GPIO pin 14 and 15 are the output you need to use head phone with a 1K resistor in series on